playfularchitect/rns_engine/README.md

 ## What it does

 Standard Python integers are exact but slow.
-NumPy arrays are fast, but fixed-width integer arithmetic can overflow and float-based pipelines drift. `rns_engine` gives you **exact modular arithmetic within a fixed dynamic range** by decomposing values across four coprime rails:
+NumPy arrays are fast, but fixed-width integer arithmetic can overflow and float-based pipelines drift. `rns_engine` gives you ** extremely fast and exact modular arithmetic within a fixed dynamic range** by decomposing values across four coprime rails:

 - `127`
 - `8191`